lyallbeveridge/Portfolio_Website/README.md

 ### MVP TODO
 - [ ] Fill in the projects (aim for 10)
+- [ ] Put the read-more button on the bottom somehow and let the thing expand the full way to the right
+- [ ] Change to a softer colour theme
+- [ ] Decide whether to do work projects?
 - [ ] Have a project text interpreter
 - [ ] Make engaging catch phrases
 - [ ] Put ASCII art in the skills section and fill that out (a grid would be nice)